 The Hair Salon

-James Brown’s straightened hair was not only part of his signature look but the health of his beautiful locks was important to him, evidenced by his personal hair salon that is stacked with hair products.
+James Brown’s straightened hair was not only part of his signature look but the health of his beautiful mane was important to him, evidenced by his personal hair salon that is stacked with hair products.

 Stocked Shelves

-Brown made sure to keep his shelves stocked with favorite hair products.
+Brown made sure to keep his shelves stocked with his favorite hair products.
 According to Brown’s daughter Deanna Brown, the artist’s standing order was “give me everything you’ve got.”

 Billboard gives even more detail:

-Inside Brown’s personal hair salon there’s a basket of dozens of hair curlers, with bottles and cans of hair product lining the shelves.
-A mix of cultural artifacts — African, Native American, Indian, East Asian — adorn every room; each light switch cover is a photo of Brown holding a street sign with his name on it.
+“Inside Brown’s personal hair salon there’s a basket of dozens of hair curlers, with bottles and cans of hair product lining the shelves.
+A mix of cultural artifacts — African, Native American, Indian, East Asian — adorn every room; each light switch cover is a photo of Brown holding a street sign with his name on it.”

 A Necessary Space For Recovery

-You can also find a massage table and monogrammed towel in his salon, making it the perfect relaxation space for “The Hardest Working man in Show Business.”
+You can also find a massage table and monogrammed towel in his salon, making it the perfect relaxation space for “The Hardest Working Man in Show Business.”

 The Rarely-used Intercom System